Spatial causal inference in the presence of unmeasured confounding and interference: Causal inference with spatial dependencies on a spatial network

-For areal data, considering $A$ being a binary adjacency matrix often makes sense.
-For the case of point-referenced data however, the adjacency matrix could be alternatively defined such that element $(i, j)$ of the matrix $A$ is equal to $f(d_{ij})$ where $d_{ij}$ is the geographical distance of locations $i$ and $j$, and $f$ is a pre-specified decreasing function (with zeros on the diagonal).
-Then, the average neighborhood exposure in \cref{ass:sutva} would be a weighted average of the exposures of other locations, with weights driven by the locations' geographic proximity.
+For areal data such as the ones in \cref{sec:data}, a binary adjacency matrix $A$ often makes sense.
+However, for the case of point-referenced data the adjacency matrix could be defined based on the units' geographical distance.
+Then, the average neighborhood exposure would reflect a weighted average of the exposures of other locations, with weights driven by the locations' geographic proximity. \cng{The case of interconnected blocks is a special case of network data with the adjacency matrix defined as a block diagonal matrix, and, as a result, the work in this section and \cref{sec:method} applies to this simpler case as well.}

+In air pollution studies with interference, exposure mappings have been previously defined based on atmospheric processes in \cite{zigler2025bipartite}, and on population mobility in \cite{shin2023spatial}.
+Our discussion below would straightforwardly accommodate an asymmetric, weighted adjacency matrix $A$, or a definition of a more intricate exposure mapping.